Advocacy & Community Navigation

 The North Dundas Green Food Box Program pick up dates are the fourth Tuesday of the month (see schedule for specific dates).
 Pick up locations include Nor-Dun Senior Support Centre in Winchester, House of Lazarus in Mountain, Happy Face Daycare in Winchester, Chesterville and South Mountain, Christ Church United in Chesterville, and Winchester Arena.

 Ordering is as simple as visiting one of the order locations, where order forms are available OR printing the order form from the website and taking it to an order location.
 Please be reminded that Green Food Boxes are paid for in cash or by e-transfer when ordered.
+Green Food Boxes can also be paid for when picked up.

 South Dundas Green Food Box